 There are many ways you can earn more money on the side- even if it’s not that much.
 You could sell your skills- become a function photographer, take on small side contracts, start an online store, sell produce locally.
-Whatever it is, it doesn’t have to make a large amount of money- just getting the experience of hustling for money will afford your options if you lost your main source of income.
+Whatever it is, it doesn’t have to make a large amount of money- just getting the experience of hustling for money will afford your options if you lose your main source of income.

 And you could just be investing with dividends in mind- it’s still income.
 The income you need to survive.
-You cannot live on your the equity you have in your house without going into more debt- you can’t always sell your shares without taking a hit.
+You cannot live on the equity you have in your house without going into more debt- you can’t always sell your shares without taking a hit.

 Diversifying your income is something you should focus on over the long term.